Banana slug: Description

-Banana slugs are often bright yellow (giving rise to the banana nomenclature) although they may also be greenish, brown, tan, or white.
-The species Ariolimax columbianus sometimes has black spots that are so extensive that the animal looks almost entirely black.

-Individual slugs will change colors with alterations in food consumption, light exposure, and moisture levels.
-Color may also indicate whether a slug is healthy or injured or what age it is.
+Banana slugs are often bright yellow (giving rise to the "banana" nomenclature) although they may also be greenish, brown, tan, or white.
+The species Ariolimax columbianus sometimes has black spots that are so extensive that the animal can look almost entirely black.
+Individual slugs can change colors with alterations in diet, light exposure, and moisture levels.
+Color may also be an indicator of the age or health status of an individual.